Environmental & Energy Planning

 View Project

-Berkshire Regional Planning Commission is assisting the Town of Cheshire in staying in compliance with the Phase II NPDES MS4 General Permit, which regulates stormwater runoff in the urbanized area of Cheshire.
+Berkshire Regional Planning Commission is assisting the Town of Cheshire stay in compliance with the Phase II NPDES MS4 General Permit, which regulates stormwater runoff in the urbanized area of Cheshire.

 View Project